opengauss-mirror/docs/content/en/docs/BriefTutorial/installation-on-a-single-node.md

     ```
     useradd -g dbgroup omm
-    passwd omm
+    passwd Gauss_234
     ```

-3. Log in to the host where the openGauss package is installed as user  **omm**  and decompress the openGauss package to the installation directory.
+3. Log in to the host where the openGauss package is installed as user **omm** and decompress the openGauss package to the installation directory (for example, **/opt/software/openGauss**).

     ```
     tar -jxf openGauss-x.x.x-openEuler-64bit.tar.bz2 -C /opt/software/openGauss